hoangcongtuan/QuanLyLichHoc/README.md

 # QuanLyLichHoc
-Help student of Da Nang University of Science and Technology receive notificationf rom Academic Affairs easierE
+Help student of Da Nang University of Science and Technology receive notification from Academic Affairs easier

 ## Feature